 (v) Further, the Company received another recovery notice dated June 29, 2020 under section 137(2) of the Ordinance, from DCIR, requiring the Company to pay advance tax, amounting to Rs 496.32 million, for the quarter ended 30 June 2020.
 Being aggrieved, the Company filed an appeal before CIR (A), which was decided against the Company through order dated November 16, 2020.
-The Company filed an appeal before ATIR which is pending adjudication at the year end.
+The Company filed an appeal before ATIR which is pending adjudication.